-The Juno base attack by the Orbital Alliance in 488 and the Minsk 7 trial in 491 was a wakeup call to Bojosi, realising that his wealth would be insufficient to protect his domain from the paramilitary Molecular Law Directorate and that dirtside troubles would almost certainty spread out to the habitats.
+The Juno base attack by the Cislunar Alliance in 488 and the Minsk 7 trial in 491 was a wakeup call to Bojosi, realising that his wealth would be insufficient to protect his domain from the paramilitary Molecular Law Directorate and that dirtside troubles would almost certainty spread out to the habitats.

 Departure for Epsilon Eridani

 Obtaining exploitation permits on the planets in the Epsilon Eridani System (HD22049) 10.5Ly from Earth, over the next fifteen years the habitat was converted into a AMAT-Fusion colony ship (the Macoss) with a cruising speed of 0.1 c.
 During the final 2 years prior to launch, a number of terraforming and ecodesign specialists were simulated (with reasonable authenticity, in view of the limited upload technology of the time) from the Mars project as spectroscope analysis confirmed that there was a near-earth type planet in the system viable for terraforming.
 A number of missions were already en-route to this system, so they would not be alone when they got there.

 The Macoss's launch was in 508 just before the Technocalypse, news of which confirmed Bojosi's fears of societal and technological collapse, the kludged together blue goo standards he and his experts decided would do more to hasten the impending cataclysm.